shanect7/video-game-tittle-screen-design/README.md

 ![](demo/too_big.png)

 Uh oh, now our buttons are too big again, so it's time to use dividers once more!

 Looking at our reference again...

 ![](demo/goal.png)

 It looks like we can divide these buttons into two groups: The <u>top</u> and <u>bottom</u> buttons.
 Let's divide them by using two dividers, two ```div``` elements.
 Give the first div the ID <u>top</u>, and the second div the ID <u>bottom</u>.

-Inside the top div, put the
+Inside the top div, put these:
 - Singleplayer
 - Multiplayer
 - Minecraft Realms